gradle/gradle/design-docs/code-coverage.md

 - A JaCoCo report task defines a single or multiple thresholds.
     - Multiple Threshold can be defined for the task in any order.
     - Thresholds can be defined with minimum and maximum boundary.
-    - Threshold is met based.
+    - Threshold is met based on defined metrics.
 The task finishes successfully.
     - Threshold is not met and failure is not ignored.
 The task fails.
     - Threshold is not met but failure is ignored.
 The task finishes successfully.
-    - All thresholds are disabled.
+    - All rules are disabled.
 The task finishes successfully even if threshold is not met.
-    - Include/exclude filter patterns apply as defined.
+    - Include/exclude filter patterns for rules apply as defined.
 - Multiple JaCoCo report tasks defined for a project can use different thresholds.

 ### Open issues